ExpediaGroup/graphql-kotlin/website/docs/server/data-loader/data-loader.md

 ## DataLoaders and Coroutines

-`graphql-java` relies on `CompletableFuture`s for scheduling and asynchronously execute GraphQL operations.
+`graphql-java` relies on `CompletableFuture`s for scheduling and asynchronously executing GraphQL operations.
-While we can provide native support for coroutines for data fetchers (aka field resolvers) because they are resolved independently, we cannot easily provide native support for the `DataLoader` pattern as it relies on `CompletableFuture` and we cannot update it to use coroutines state machine logic without fully rewriting GraphQL Java execution engine.
+While we can provide native support for coroutines for data fetchers (aka field resolvers) because they are resolved independently, we cannot easily provide native support for the `DataLoader` pattern as it relies on `CompletableFuture` state machine internals and we cannot update it to use coroutines without fully rewriting GraphQL Java execution engine.

 If you would like to use `DataLoader` pattern in your project, you have to update your data fetchers (aka field resolvers) to return
-`CompletableFuture` from the invoked `DataLoader` instead of marking it a `suspend`.
+`CompletableFuture` from the invoked `DataLoader`.

 ### Example